 Heroes and patriots in the United States are made every day, a fact that has occurred since the first man set foot on the soil of this great nation.
-From the smallest deeds of kindness to the brave soldiers that have given their lives for this country, these hundreds of thousands of men and women come from every race, religion and ethic group.
+From the smallest deeds of kindness to the brave soldiers that have given their lives for this country, these hundreds of thousands of men and women come from every race, religion, and ethnic group.
 Their stories and histories are varied, their actions and deeds diverse, leaving their marks on every part of our culture and heritage.
-They are law officers, politicians, soldiers, inventors, explorers, artists, activists, writers, business people and ordinary folks.
+They are law officers, politicians, soldiers, inventors, explorers, artists, activists, writers, business people, and ordinary folks.
 Some are famous — most are not.

 U.S. Heroes & Patriots:

-Susan “Doc Susie” Anderson (1870-1960) – One of the first female pioneer physician in the West.
+Susan “Doc Susie” Anderson (1870-1960) – One of the first female pioneer physicians in the West.

-Susan Brownell Anthony (1820-1906) Leader in the American AntiSlavery Society, she later turned her life’s devotion to women’s suffrage and, with Elizabeth Cady Stanton, founded the National Woman Suffrage Association and the newspaper Revolution.
+Susan Brownell Anthony (1820-1906) Leader in the American Anti-Slavery Society, she later turned her life’s devotion to women’s suffrage and, with Elizabeth Cady Stanton, founded the National Woman Suffrage Association and the newspaper Revolution.

 Nathaniel Bacon (1640s-1676) – A wealthy colonist of the Virginia Colony who instigated Bacon’s Rebellion of 1676.